NanotechPikachu/aoi.mongodb/README.md

 > Without the variables file, you cannot use functions nor the app(bot) will work.

 > [!NOTE]
 > It is also essential to make(initialize) the variable in this file before accessing it; the same as AoiDB.
-Provided, it must not be the same file AKA this file and AoiDB variables file is different.
+Provided, it must not be the same file AKA this file and the AoiDB variables file are different.

 ## Functions